MattLeRoi/modeling_banking_customers/README.md

 # Business Understanding

-A Portuguese banking institution recorded data about the potential customers targeted for a phone marketing outreach campaign.
+A Portuguese banking institution recorded data (published [here](https://www.kaggle.com/datasets/adityamhaske/bank-marketing-dataset)) about the potential customers targeted for a phone marketing outreach campaign.
 This involved one or a series of calls.
 A more detailed understanding of the results of these campaigns could show which customers are more likely to sign, or show which details about the interactions are most likely to lead to customers signing.

 # Data